Gurdwara Baba Bakala Sahib: Location

-Baka Bakala Sahib is located in the town of Baba Bakala which is in the Amritsar district of Punjab, India.
+Baba Bakala Sahib is located in the town of Baba Bakala which is in the Amritsar district of Punjab, India.
 The Gurdwara is on Gurdaspur Road and is 42km away from Amritsar, 46km from Jalandhar and 193km from the state's capital of Chandigarh.
 It is instantly recognisable by the tall 9-storey Bhora Sahib beside the main Darbar Sahib.

 History

 The town of Baba Bakala was originally known as Bakkan-Wala (meaning 'Town of the Deer' in Persian) however over time this was shortened to Bakala.
 The town was originally a mound, where deer were found grazing.

-In 1664, before passing away in Delhi, the Guru at the time, Guru Har Krishan uttered "Baba Bakale" which the Sikhs at the time interpreted as meaning that the Guru's successor was to be found at the town of Bakala, close to Amritsar.
+In 1664, before dying in Delhi, the Guru at the time, Guru Har Krishan uttered "Baba Bakale" which the Sikhs at the time interpreted as meaning that the Guru's successor was to be found at the town of Bakala, close to Amritsar.
 The Sikhs now had to find the true Guru in Bakala.